VladFeor/vladFeor/README.md

 <p align="center">
 <h3>-👩🏻‍💻 Front-end development of multifunctional websites</h3>
-<h3>-👩🏻‍🎓 Studied Computer Science at the University of Kyiv, Ukrain💙💛</h3>
 <h3>-🎨 I make websites using new technologies and try to contribute to the industry</h3>
 <h3>-🌷 #learninginpublic in my digital garden</h3>
 <h3>-💭 Now I'm studying administration and networks!</h3>